 From 27 March

 SME rate (companies of 250 employees or less): £330 + VAT

 CIPD outstanding student awards: Free entry but will be subject to a late fee of £100 + VAT from 27 March

 You can pay via the entry portal by selecting either invoice or credit card.

 The winners will be announced on Tuesday 29 September at the Grosvenor House Hotel, London, 86-90 Park Ln, Mayfair, London W1K 7TN.

 There are two stages to the judging.

 First is the filter stage where all valid entries are marked by usually 3 judges and their scores are combined.
 Then the highest scoring entries make the shortlist which is announced in early June.
 The second stage is the panel stage where shortlisted organisations are invited to present their entry to a judging panel.
-This will take place in London Tuesday 14 or Wednesday 15 July (please note these dates are category dependent and cannot be changed).
+This will take place in London on Tuesday 1st - Wednesday 2nd September (please note these dates are category dependent and cannot be changed).